yobikku/BikStrap-Win/README.md

 #### What it does:
 - Installs [scoop](https://scoop.sh/#/) and launches Chris Titus's [winutil](https://github.com/ChrisTitusTech/winutil).
-- Install GlazeWM for a sane window management
+- Installs GlazeWM for a sane window management
 - Installs Msys2, then the MingW toolchain
     - I use this for C/C++ Development